Front–Girard station

-Girard station is an elevated rapid transit station which is located in Philadelphia, Pennsylvania, on SEPTA's Market-Frankford Line.
-It is situated at the corner of Front Street and Girard Avenue in the Fishtown neighborhood.
+Front–Girard station is a rapid transit and trolley station served by SEPTA Metro L and G trains in Philadelphia, Pennsylvania.
+The station situated at the corner of Front Street and Girard Avenue in the Fishtown neighborhood.
+SEPTA bus routes 5 and 25 serve the station.

-The station is also served by the Route 15, the historic Girard Avenue trolley line, which runs on tracks in the median of Girard Avenue.

-The trolley station is known as Front & Girard.
-SEPTA bus routes 5 and 25 also serve the station, as well as the Route 15 bus which temporarily replaced trolleys on the Richmond Street section of that line during I-95 construction.

 History

-Girard is part of the Frankford Elevated section of the line, which began service on November 5, 1922.
+Front–Girard is part of the Frankford Elevated section of the L, which began service on November 5, 1922.

 Between 1988 and 2003, SEPTA undertook a $493.3 million reconstruction of the 5.5 mile Frankford Elevated.

-Girard station was completely rebuilt on the site of the original station; the project included new platforms, elevators, windscreens, and overpasses, and the station now meets ADA accessibility requirements.
+Girard station (as it was known at the time) was completely rebuilt on the site of the original station; the project included new platforms, elevators, windscreens, and overpasses, and the station now meets ADA accessibility requirements.
 The line had originally been built with track ballast and was replaced with precast sections of slab track, allowing the station (and the entire line) to remain open throughout the project.